lionup/lionup.github.io/index.md

 {% include image.html url="/images/RanGu.jpg" width=250 align="right" %}
 <br>

-I am a PhD candidate in Economics at UCL.
+I am a PhD candidate at UCL.
 My field is Macro-labour.
 I will be joining the Econ Department at University of Essex as a Lecturer (Assistant Prof) from Summer 2018.

 Email: <a href="mailto:{{ site.email }}">{{ site.email }}</a>